matrix-org/matrix-appservice-discord/CONTRIBUTING.md

     * A good example is "Ability to bridge an existing matrix room into a discord channel"
  * A brief description of the problem.
     * If you are a user of another person's bridge, please can you let us know the name of the service provider.
-    * If you would like to keep the details private, please PM @Half-Shot:half-shot.uk discreetly.
+    * If you would like to keep the details private, please PM @Half-Shot:half-shot.uk or @sorunome:sorunome.de discreetly.
  * Relevant logging from Synapse/your homeserver AND the bridge (if applicable).
     * The more verbose, the better but please don't include sensitive details like access tokens.
  * A screenshot is always useful.